FeralChild64/open-roms/CONFIG.md

 ## Brand

-Branding is only allowed for C64 platform if no motherboard is specified.
+Branding is only allowed for C64 platform, if no motherboard is specified.

 ### `CONFIG_BRAND_CUSTOM`